Skip to main content

 How you'll learn

-You'll complete at least an additional 30 days of skills development both on the job (recorded as part of the 10-12 week progress review) and within the University (for example, in communication skills sessions).
+You'll complete at least an additional 30 days of skills development both on the job (recorded within a workplace skills development tracker) and within the University (for example, in communication skills sessions).

-Your progress will be assessed with group projects/presentations, written assignments, portfolios, and exams.
-Throughout the degree, you'll have one-to-one support from academic staff, as well as regular meetings with your tutor and workplace mentor to review your progress.
+Your progress will be assessed with group projects/presentations, written assignments, observed interview, professional discussion, portfolios, and exam(s).
+Throughout the apprenticeship, you'll have one-to-one support from academic staff, as well as regular meetings with your tutor and workplace mentor to review your progress.

-Each year of the course starts with a block of university-based teaching, followed by attendance at university one day per fortnight, with one day of independent study in the alternating weeks.
-The taught sessions are generally workshop style and also include small group work, computer-based learning, and presentations.
+Each year of the course starts with a block of university-based teaching and study days, followed by attendance at the university or independent study one day per week (often alternating on-campus attendance and study).
+The taught sessions are generally workshop style and also include small group work.

 Entry requirements